kennethdsheridan/commandant-rs/README.md

 ### **Are you overspending on GPUs or other hardware because you don't know exactly what your stack needs to perform?**

-bootcamp-rs is a web-based and CLI toolkit engineered to enhance performance and reliability in enterprise hardware infrastructure.
+commandant-rs is a web-based and CLI toolkit engineered to enhance performance and reliability in enterprise hardware infrastructure.
 This toolkit is the culmination of my 8-year journey in enterprise SaaS in California and the Pacific Northwest, fused with skills honed during my 8 years as a US Marine.

 ## Real-Time System Diagnostics via WebAssembly
 ![Web Console Display](web_console.png)

 ### Ultra-Low Resource Utilization and Latency

-Developed in Rust, bootcamp-rs takes advantage of WebAssembly (Wasm) to offer real-time performance and health monitoring with minimal overhead.
+Developed in Rust, commandant-rs takes advantage of WebAssembly (Wasm) to offer real-time performance and health monitoring with minimal overhead.
 This integration ensures resource-efficient, low-latency diagnostics directly in your browser.

 ### Addressing Core Enterprise Concerns